 At all times, we aim to provide our clients with a professional service of the highest quality.

 Any client who is unhappy with any aspect of our service is entitled to complain.
-We treat all complaints seriously and are committed to investigating them promptly and fairly.
+We treat all complaints seriously and are committed to investigating them promptly, fairly and free of charge.

 We expect to resolve any problem to your satisfaction.